Manx pound: Manx pound and the euro

 Tynwald passed the Currency Act 1992 as part of preparations in the event that the UK decided to adopt the euro.
 In such a scenario, the Isle of Man wished to retain the right to issue its own currency, believing it to be an important public statement of independence.
 Retaining the island's own coinage also enables the Isle of Man Treasury to continue to benefit from the accrual of interest on the issued money (seigniorage).
 The Currency Act allows for the issue of a Manx euro currency at parity with the euro, referred to as a "substitute euro", which has an Isle of Man inscription on the obverse side of the coins.
 This proposal would essentially have replaced the "substitute sterling" with a "substitute euro", as they would have functioned in the same way.
 Manx versions of the euro coins and euro banknotes were designed.

-While the European Union is not obliged to accept the Manx desire to introduce a special Manx version of the euro, the Isle of Man could arguably introduce a currency pegged to the euro (akin to its situation now vis-à-vis sterling, or the relationship between the euro and the Bulgarian lev).
+While the European Union is not obliged to accept the Manx desire to introduce a special Manx version of the euro, the Isle of Man could arguably introduce a currency pegged to the euro (akin to its situation now vis-à-vis sterling, or the previous relationship between the euro and the Bulgarian lev).
 There is no precedent for divergent national versions, beyond customising the national side of euro coins in the same way as other eurozone members.

 If, after converting to the euro, the exchange rates set by the European Central Bank were to cause economic harm to the Isle of Man, then there would be no eligibility for compulsory funding under Protocol 3 of the Maastricht Treaty, as there would have been for the UK.

 In March 1998, the Isle of Man Treasury expressed some concern that if the island adopted the euro along with UK, then the elimination of the risks of currency exchange for the European mainland would increase the attractiveness of the island as a tax haven.
 This could potentially lead to political pressure from European politicians for the island to legislate against this.
 On the positive side, the introduction of a Manx euro was expected to benefit Isle of Man manufacturers and tourism by the removal of currency exchange costs for customers and tourists from the eurozone.
 The latter was also believed to increase the level of competitiveness on the Isle of Man, due to an increase in European businesses, which would benefit the Isle of Man economy.